Droidiar/simpleoutline-spicetify/README.md

 1.2.13.661.ga588f749 <br>
 Spicetify v2.36.11

-spotify fgorced itself to update so hey its here for new ui yay updates to spotify's terrible ui might be slow cause i've switch to just play local music <3
+spotify fgorced itself to update so hey its here for new ui yay <br>
+updates to spotify's terrible ui might be slow cause i've switched to just playing local music <3, spotify has been so shit lately i would really recommend anyone with time and money to just download songs they like

 Beautiful Lyrics is installed in these images!